Endeavors

 Sometimes, the player characters will need to race to be the first to reach some destination, be the first to acheive some action, escape without being caught, advance an objective before time runs out, or so on!
 Many such scenes where the tension is drawn out can be run as Endeavors.

 There are several different types of Endeavors depending on the scenario.
 However, all Endeavors build on the same general rules covered below, which on their own are not enough to run an Endeavor.
-Specific types of Endeavors build upon those general rules to provide everything you need to run many kinds of high-tension scenes.
+Specific types of Endeavors build upon these general rules to provide everything you need to run many kinds of high-tension scenes.
+The Endeavor types provided here are listed from least to most complex.

-Unlock Stats: When an Endeavor begins, all characters involved unlock all their Stats.
+Unlock Stats: When you enter an Endeavor, unlock your Stats.

 Rounds: Endeavors are carried out over rounds in which characters attempt to drive the narrative tension, progress themselves, and slow their opponents.
 Each type of Endeavor specifies what characters are involved and how they win.